 For example, in the week leading up to Carnival, a winter fair, or St. Patty’s, use social media to tell potential traveller’s that the event is just around the corner.

-Include photos from last year’s décor, town parties and parades, and share related local news articles with captions like “it’s that time of year again in (name of your town) #carnival”
+Include photos of last year’s décor, town parties, and parades, and share related local news articles with captions like “It’s that time of year again in (name of your town) #carnival.”

 Don’t stop there.
 Add photos of current events and of your hotel all throughout the festivities.
 Encourage your guests to share photos of themselves on your social media pages too.
-User generated content saves you time and can do wonders to build your reputation and trust among other travellers.
+User-generated content saves you time and can do wonders to build your reputation and engender trust among other travellers.

-After the event, share the highlights again and feel free to use captions like this: “Thanks to all of our guests who enjoyed Carnival with us this year.
-It wouldn’t be the same without you”
+After the event, share the highlights again and feel free to use captions like this: “Thank you to all of our guests who enjoyed Carnival with us this year.
+It wouldn’t be the same without you!”

 Engage travellers with Hotel News as they plan their trips

-Last but not least, use your online hotel profiles to communicate with guests directly.
+Last but not least, use your online hotel profiles to target guests more directly.

 Here’s how it works:

-On a regular day you can use it to mention that you have the best rates in town or a special deal.
-During local events and festivities, use it to tell travellers what makes your place ideal instead.
-Emphasize the experience that they’ll have by staying with you.
-This is something that rates aren’t indicative of.
+On a regular day you can use it to mention an updated amenity or a special deal.
+During local events and festivities, use it to tell travellers about the experience they’ll have by staying with you.
+This is something rates aren’t indicative of.

 Many hotels claim to have great prices so make yours stand out like this instead: